Bench and Pedestal Wheel Mounting

 - Check the surface of the abrasive wheel and flanges to ensure that no particles are present.

-- Use paper blotters between a wheel and flanges to take up slight wheel surface roughness.
+- Use proper mounting blotters between a wheel and flanges to take up slight wheel surface roughness when required or supplied by the manufacturer.
+Do not reuse blotters and only use one blotter for each side of the wheel.

 - Ensure mounting pilot(s) is rounded with length about 2/3 width of the wheel.